 The Role of Application Discovery in Cloud Migration

-Most organizations understand the importance of having a concrete plan and strategy when migrating to the cloud.
-In the article we've published recently, we've recommended starting your cloud migration journey by setting business objectives and establishing key performance indicators (KPIs).
+Most organizations recognize the significance of developing a solid plan and strategy before migrating to the cloud.
+In the article we recently published, we recommended starting your cloud migration journey by setting business objectives and establishing key performance indicators (KPIs).
 These two play a significant role in defining your cloud migration success.
-However, establishing KPIs and benchmarking metrics will be an uphill task if you don't have a complete understanding of all of your IT assets, applications, services, and the interdependencies among all of them.
-For this very reason, we've introduced the Discover stage as part of the cloud migration strategy we've been utilizing in IT-Conductor.
+However, establishing KPIs and benchmarking metrics can be challenging without a complete understanding of all IT assets, applications, services, and their interdependencies.
+Therefore, we have introduced the Discover stage as part of the cloud migration strategy that we have been utilizing at IT-Conductor.

-Oftentimes, organizations pay little attention to this aspect of planning where you need to take into account all the resources you have in your environment and how components relate to each other.
+Often, organizations pay little attention to this aspect of planning, which requires considering all the resources in your environment and how components relate to each other.
 Especially in large organizations where workloads are often interdependent, understanding the source application environment is becoming an indispensable part of your cloud migration strategy.

-Before we dive deep into discussing what transpires in the Discover stage of the 5D's of IT-Conductor's Cloud Migration Strategy, let us first define application discovery.
+Before we discuss what transpires in the Discover stage of the 5D's of IT-Conductor's Cloud Migration Strategy, let us first define application discovery.

 Table of Contents